-Verse 56, “He who eats My flesh and drinks My blood abides in Me, and I in him.”
+56 He who eats My flesh and drinks My blood abides in Me, and I in him.

-So what does it mean to “eat His flesh and drink His blood?”
-In verse 56 Jesus says the one who does “abides” in Him.
+What does it mean to “eat His flesh and drink His blood?”
+In verse 56 Jesus said the one who does so “abides” in Him.

 John 15.9-11 says, “As the Father loved Me, I also have loved you; abide in My love.
 If you keep My commandments, you will abide in My love, just as I have kept My Father’s commandments and abide in His love.
 These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”